tommoED/mlp-v2/labelled_taxonomy_examples.md

 2:38pm in hawaii
 DTSTART;TZID=Pacific/Honolulu:{ref + relativedelta(hour=14, minute=38)}T143800
 # in this case we calculate from *our* reference time, not the target time.
-This could cause confusion as it might not technically be past 14:38 in hawaii.
+This could cause confusion as it might not technically be past 14:38 in hawaii even if it is in the past for us.

 8pm EST
 DTSTART;TZID=America/New_York:{ref + relativedelta(hour=20)}T200000